GenericMale/csvwriter/README.md

     -d, --delimiter <delimiter>          delimiting character of the csv (,) -D, --decimal-separator <separator>  the decimal mark to use for numbers (.)
-    -e, --encoding <encoding>            encoding used for the input and output (utf8) -f, --fields <fields>                specify a comma (,) separated list of fields to convert -H, --no-header-row                  do not include a header row as first line -p, --path <path>                    jsonpath to apply on the object -l, --linenumbers                    insert a column of line numbers at the front of the output, useful when piping to grep or as a simple primary key
+    -e, --encoding <encoding>            encoding used for the input and output (utf8) -E, --escape <escape>                character used to escape the delimiter, newlines and the escape character itself if quoting is disabled
+    -f, --fields <fields>                specify a comma (,) separated list of fields to convert -H, --no-header                      do not include a header row as first line -p, --path <path>                    jsonpath to apply on the object -l, --line-numbers                   insert a column of line numbers at the front of the output, useful when piping to grep or as a simple primary key
     -L, --suppress-line-breaks           remove line breaks (\n) from field values -n, --nesting-delimiter <delimiter>  delimiter used for nested fields of the input (.)
     -N, --max-depth <depth>              maximum depth of the json object, fields below max-depth will not be included in the csv, use -1 to include all fields, 0 will not include nested objects (-1)
-    -o, --output <file>                  write to file, use - to write to stdout (default) -q, --quotechar <quotechar>          character used to quote strings in the csv -Q, --no-doublequote                 disable doublequoting to escape the quote character -t, --tabs                           specifies that the csv is delimited with tabs, overrides -d -T, --table                          create a neat looking table for the console -u, --quoting <0,1,2,3>              quoting style used in the csv: 0 = quote minimal (default), 1 = quote all, 2 = quote non-numeric, 3 = quote none
+    -o, --output <file>                   write to file, use - to write to stdout (default) -q, --quote <quote>                  character used to quote strings in the csv -Q, --no-double-quote                disable inserting another quote to escape the quote character -s, --null-string <string>           string to use for writing null or undefined values -t, --tabs                           specifies that the csv is delimited with tabs, overrides -d -T, --table                          create a neat looking table for the console -u, --quote-mode <0,1,2,3>           quoting style used in the csv: 0 = quote minimal (default), 1 = quote all, 2 = quote non-numeric, 3 = quote none
     -U, --no-utf-bom                     do not write utf bom (0xFEFF or 0xEFBBBF) in file if encoding is set to utf -z, --zero                           when interpreting or displaying column numbers, use zero-based numbering instead of the default 1-based numbering
 ```